Updated Feb 10, 2022

 …and don’t forget to have fun!

 No matter what you end up doing and who you end up doing it with, be safe and have fun!
-I’ll leave you with the quote I alluded to earlier:
+I’ll leave you with one of my favorite book quotes I referenced earlier:

-- Friendship: Round up your friends for a Galentine’s Day outing.
+- Platonic Love: Round up your friends for a Galentine’s Day outing.

-- Relationship: Get personal with your spouse and try something new.
+- Romantic Love: Get personal with your spouse and try something new.

-- Solo: Flip Valentine’s Day into a Treat Yo’ Self Day and do what you love.
+- Self Love: Flip Valentine’s Day into a Treat Yo’ Self Day and do what you love.